dirkkelly/dirkkelly/content/2017/04/100-days.md

 ## The Last 100 Days

-I want to think forward about what's next of importance for me, and I'm going to use the recent history to assess where I can put more effort and where I can offer myself praise for my work.

 Work has been very successful, our engineering team is more than at capacity, we have moved through three times faster than expected and are now able to tackle a major project that will redefine how we operate a department. _My home life has been lovely, living with my friend and former housemate has shown me how much a different perspective on a situation makes it so much more positive_

 In my personal life there is a person I have built a great relationship with, someone who I have genuinely great times with, can happily sit next to reading a book, and pushes me to be a better version of myself.
 I'm grateful for the memories we're making with each other.